Trump officials slam Zelenskyy, as Western leaders rally around Ukraine

 There were indications the meeting would be prickly from the moment Zelenskyy arrived at the White House after Trump greeted the Ukrainian leader with a quip about his outfit.

-Tensions soon ramped up as it became clear the leaders disagreed over the terms of a rare earth minerals deal, which would have given the US broad access to Ukraine’s rare earth minerals as repayment for Washington’s support for Kyiv’s fight against Russia.
+Tensions soon ramped up as it became clear the leaders disagreed over the terms of a minerals deal, which would give the US broad access to Ukraine’s rare earths as repayment for Washington’s support for Kyiv’s fight against Russia.

 Zelenskyy emphasised that any agreement needed to include real security assurances for Ukraine, something the US under Trump has so far avoided.